Weekends at last: Taiwan workers to get 2 days off a week

 TAIPEI, Taiwan (AP) — Since Taiwan industrialized in the 1960s, its workers have strived to do whatever their employers asked, including putting in free overtime, out of fear of being replaced.

-“We wanted to contribute to our company, and in return, we want the company to respond in positive ways to our contributions,” said Chou Hsun-Rong, 43, a worker at a bonding material factory in suburban Taipei, Taiwan’s capital, who says he has long sacrificed personal time for the sake of his job.

-Many workers in Taiwan, a manufacturing powerhouse and democratically ruled island off the coast of China, would like a better work-life balance to match their society’s growing affluence.
+But many in this manufacturing powerhouse and democratically ruled island off the coast of China would like a better work-life balance to match their society’s growing affluence.

-After 15 years of long work days, factory worker Chou is hoping to spend more time with his two small children.

 Most Read Stories